Rohith04MVK/Fashion-MNIST/README.md

 ### According to [Wikipidia](https://en.wikipedia.org/wiki/Convolution) Convolution is a mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other.
 Thus, CNNs use convolution instead of general matrix multiplication in at least one of their layers.
 ![image](https://www.researchgate.net/profile/Anjith_George2/publication/303303279/figure/download/fig2/AS:362970388418561@1463550292107/Architecture-of-the-CNN-used.png)

+## Rectified linear unit aka ReLu (Activation function)
+### Traditionally, some prevalent non-linear activation functions, like sigmoid functions (or logistic) and hyperbolic tangent, are used in neural networks to get activation values corresponding to each neuron.
+Recently, the ReLu function has been used instead to calculate the activation values in traditional neural network or deep neural network paradigms.
+The reasons of replacing sigmoid

 ## Softmax (Activation function)
 ### The softmax function is used as the activation function in the output layer of neural network models that predict a multinomial probability distribution.
 That is, softmax is used as the activation function for multi-class classification problems where class membership is required on more than two class labels.